If you’re unsure which toy your Eclectus Parrot would like the best, have a read of this handy guide.

 Activity and Trick

 Spend time bonding with your Eclectus, teaching them a new skill, with these toys.
-They can learn colours and numbers with the Teacher Toy, learn how to talk with the Mimic Me and how to play sports such as basketball and skateboarding with the Basketball Set and Skateboard.
+They can learn colours and numbers with the Teacher Toy, learn how to talk with the Mimic Me and how to play sports.

 Not sure where to start?
 Try a great value toy pack, these can work out at better than half price compared to ordering each toy separately, and usually offer a variety of toy types for you to try your Eclectus with.